jeyip/en-vivo/README.md

 2. In the repo root directory, run `npm install` to gather all dependencies.

-3. Then run `npm dev` which should start both the server and the React client.
+3. Then run `npm run dev` which should start both the server and the React client.

 4. Visit http://localhost:3000/ in any web browser.